getjavelin/documentation/docs/javelin-core/automaticllm.md

 **Dynamic Adjustments:** As tasks evolve and demands change, Javelin can dynamically adjust its model selection criteria, ensuring sustained optimal performance.

 **User Preferences:** If a user has a specific preference or requirement, they can guide Javelin’s selection process by defining certain parameters or setting priorities.

+Please contact: support@getjavelin.io if you would like to use this feature.